betsyhcamp/src/content/pages/Side Projects.md

 Title: Selected Projects

+The most up-to-date source of my projects is on Github along with smaller projects.

 ### Software
 * A python-based toolbox for dimensional reduction via POD and clustering via recurrence analysis [*[link]*](https://github.com/betsyhcamp)